Have you ever dreamed of traveling solo through China?

 Counterfeit notes are in circulation in China.
 Image by Ton Anurak on Shutterstock.

-Here are some tips for staying safe from scammers:
+Here are some tips for staying safe from Chinese scammers:

 - Beware of anyone who comes up to you and speaks good English (Chinese people are usually pretty shy)

-- Don’t go for a drink (even tea) with a friendly local who approaches you on the street, as they may leave you with a huge bill
+- Don’t accompany a friendly stranger who invites you to drink tea, as they may leave you with a huge bill

 - Try to use proper bank ATMs